Skip to content

 Paste this code anywhere in your website's HTML.
 The badge links back to your full Zogby review.

-Important Debt Relief Disclaimers
+Important Debt Settlement Disclaimers

 • Debt settlement programs may negatively affect your credit score.
 When you enroll, you typically stop making payments to creditors, which results in late payments, collections, and potential charge-offs on your credit report.